Swelling and pressure in the face and nasal area, with pain itself mitigated with medication.

 Dr. Miller and Dr. Heller have spent more than 2 decades performing rhinoplasty and refining their techniques to give patients exceptional results.
 Their results are naturally beautiful and integrated with the rest of one’s facial proportions, accentuating their finer and more feminine features.

 Rhinoplasty is the most difficult cosmetic surgery to perform, hands down.
 For peace of mind and perfect results, you need a cosmetic surgeon with decades of experience.
-Our surgeons are nationally recognized rhinoplasty specialists who perform rhinoplasty surgery in New Jersey every week.
+Our surgeons are nationally recognized rhinoplasty specialists who perform rhinoplasty surgery every week.
 This experience allows Dr. Miller & Dr. Heller to concentrate on the fine details of rhinoplasty and the intricacies of each patient’s unique anatomy.
 The result continues to be very appealing outcomes and total patient satisfaction.

 Our rhinoplasty surgeons operate expressly on the face.
 If we’re not doing a rhinoplasty, we might be doing a face lift or an eyelid surgery, but we’re always operating in the realm of the face.
 That laser like focus builds unmatched familiarity with facial features and anatomy.

-Our NJ rhinoplasty surgeons achieve very natural looking outcomes.
+Our rhinoplasty surgeons achieve very natural looking outcomes.
 No one wants to look like they’ve “had work done,” particularly on the face.
 Our surgeons hone in on the most important features that set apart a problem nose from a perfect nose, leaving you looking noticeably different, yet perfectly naturally so.

 If you spend enough time researching rhinoplasty and reviewing the work of some surgeons, you’ll come to notice that a certain, set style is used from patient to patient.
 And that’s not a good thing, since every face, every nose, is unique.
 In contrast to that, our surgeons carefully customize the procedure for every single patient.
 You can be assured that the optimal result can be achieved.